Wielstra-Lab/NewtCap_bioinformatics/README.md

 # NewtCap Bioinformatics

 This repository comprises different folders that each contain (a set of) scripts/code used for the analyses in:
-__[De Visser, M.C. et al., NewtCap: an efficient target capture approach to boost genomic studies in Salamandridae (True Salamanders and Newts). in prep]__
+__[De Visser, M.C. et al. NewtCap: an efficient target capture approach to boost genomic studies in Salamandridae (True Salamanders and Newts). in prep]__

 We refer to the method section of the above paper for the details on each of the steps / scripts / folders provided, as the method section should make that clear.
 However, if things are still unclear, please read the following: